ethanez713/dotfiles/README.md

 # Setup
 * Clone this repo
 * cd into the dotfiles directory
-* Run the following command:
+* Run the following commands:

 ```
 #!bash

-./makelinks.sh
+./cleanup.sh   # renames existing dotfiles to 'dotfile-OLD'
+./makelinks.sh # makes symlinks to this directory
 ```

-This will make hard links in the home directory to the files in this repo